damalialutfiani/Quizz-on-codecademy2/R/Lesson1 Introduction to R.md

 -   [x] **# This is a comment**
 -   [ ]	This is a comment.
 -   [ ] /* This is a comment */

+7. Which of the following creates a variable with arrow syntax called student_count with a character value of 23?